raden38/InventoryTools/index.md

 _Not just a quality of life tools, but realy a huge time saver !_

 - **Move items from your inventory to your stash tabs automaticaly by pressing one button!**

-(For exemple : By pressing F2 key, all your rings will be transfered to your "rings" tab and all your currency will be transfered to your "currency" tab ...)

 - **Fast price check over an item in game!**

-(By clicking one button, an overlay with the item price will appear over the mouse, including stacked items total price.
-Realy fast, less than second to occur)

 - **Display chaos per map statistics in game!**

-(This feature analyze your lasts inventory items moved into your stash, it's a good way to compare your returns)

 _Maybe I will continue to improve Inventory tools and accuracy of each features, not warranty and will depend on my motivation and comunity reactions._